prymitive/upaas/metadata.rst

     * clone - how to clone repository, allowed variables: %destination% - path where application should be cloned to
     * update - how to fetch updates
-    * info - how to obtain informations about this repository (latest commit), not used yet
-    * changelog - how to generate list of changes since last commit, allowed variables - %old%, %new% - id of old and new commit id, not used yet

 .. code-block:: yaml